Chickery's Travels

 2. How much are you willing to provide as a down payment?

 This will typically start the “negotiation” process.
 As an example, let’s say the response is a goal of having a $750 monthly payment and a down payment of $5,000.
 Everyone knows what happens next – the salesperson cannot actually negotiate with you.
-There is a mystery person in a back office that every salesperson goes to.
+There is a mystery person in the back office that every salesperson goes to.
 Does this master mathematician of pricing actually exist?
 Who knows, but the salesperson will come back with an offer.
 The offer will be amazingly close, but slightly more than what you wanted to pay initially.

 The Offer

-The salesman returns and asks if it is possible to put down a little more than planed.
+The salesman returns and asks if it is possible to put down a little more than planned.
 If so, the payment can be very close to $750.
 After a couple of rounds of negotiation with the mystery man in the secret room, the “negotiation” ends with an agreement to pay $763 per month after putting $7000 down.
 With the down payment and your “great credit score,” the loan is 5.25% for 15 years.
 So, $93,000 is financed at 5.25% with a monthly payment of $763 for 15 years.
 Sounds great, right?
 You leave the dealership happy with your purchase and the peace of mind of a 2-year warranty on your 15-year purchase.

 What it Really Costs